mdeniz/marcus_bikes/README.md

   }
   ```

+  Ideally if this page is from a Frontend app this data collected will travel as a JSON payload to an API endpoint.

   It will be received by the **CartController** and the **add_item** action is run (see the [code](app/controllers/cart_controller.rb) line 18).
 This will create in the database the **CartItem** instance and it will be associated to the current cart.
 After succesfully saving the new record the browser will be asked to redirect to the "Cart page".

 * What is persisted in the database?

-  The **CartItem** instance created wil be inserted in the table as a record.
+  The **CartItem** instance created wil be inserted in the table as a record in the **cart_items** table.
 It will have the *product_id* reference to the product selected, a *quantity* of 1, the calculated *price* and the *customization* JSON structure serialized.
 The customization JSON looks like this:

   ```json
     {